trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Minimum value:** ``2``
     * **Default value:** ``2147483647``

-    The maximum number of states to use when RE2J builds the fast but potentially memory intensive deterministic finite automaton (DFA) for regular expression matching.
-If the limit is reached, RE2J will fall back to the algorithm that uses the slower, but less memory intensive non-deterministic finite automaton (NFA).
+    The maximum number of states to use when RE2J builds the fast, but potentially memory intensive, deterministic finite automaton (DFA) for regular expression matching.
+If the limit is reached, RE2J falls back to the algorithm that uses the slower, but less memory intensive non-deterministic finite automaton (NFA).
 Decreasing this value decreases the maximum memory footprint of a regular expression search at the cost of speed.